 But our first and foremost mission is to create the very best science storytelling fulldome shows.
-We have an 57-foot (17.3 meters) concentric dome with 209 seats.
+We have a concentric dome with a diameter of 57-feet (17.3 meters) and 209 seats.
 (Check out the Google Street View inside the dome.)
 But after we have finished a show for our dome, we then create a unidirectional version.
 I personally love concentric domes as its creates a sense of community since everyone is gathered around.
 Its also a different experience to see the show from different seats in the theater, which is a surprise even for us.
 But a majority of planetariums are unidirectional and so we put forth much effort to create unidirectional versions of our shows.

 We walk a very fine line between science visualization and artist interpretation.
 We constantly work with science advisers to check our work against the hard science.
 Its a continual balancing act of aiming to understand the audience takeaway and then adjusting our efforts.

 Our team small and nimble: director, producer, 4 animators, tech coordinator, 2 live presenters, sound engineer, composer, and a handful of interns for presenting shows.

 We are currently distributing the following 4k fulldome shows:

 From Dream to Discovery: Inside NASA – 24 & 30 minute options